Jackachao0618/PiResNet/README.md

 # PiResNet: Data-driven Turbulence Modeling
 This code implements an axample of multivariate regression problems in turbulence modeling —— a universal, inherently interpretable ML-based framework [(IMLF)]() with the kernel of a physics-inspired [Residual Neural Network](https://github.com/Jackachao0618/PiResNet) (denoted as [PiResNet]()).

-form-constraint inverse modeling of clousre coefficients

-an axample of high-dimensional, multivariate parametric regression problems

 Encouraging predictions are obtained, and in particular, physically realizable constraints are really statisfied for the first time using the [Progressive Iteration Realizability (PIR)](https://github.com/Jackachao0618/PIR) algorithm developed by C. Jiang.
 When building on this code and/or using aspects of IMLF and PiResNet, the following citations are suggested.

 #### For journal articles, proceeddings, etc..., we suggest:

 * Chao Jiang, Ricardo Vinuesa, Ruilin Chen, Junyi Mi, Shujin Laima, and Hui Li. "[Data-driven Reliable Turbulence Modeling through A Physics-inspired Residual Neural Network]()."
 Physics of Fluids (submitted).

 * Chao Jiang and Hui Li.
-"Machine Learning A General-purpose Turbulence Model with Built-in Domain-Knowledge." (in progress).
+"Machine Learning A General-purpose Turbulence Model with Built-in Domain-Knowledge." (in progress)
 * Chao Jiang and Hui Li.
 "On Realizability and Metrics of Data-driven Turbulence Models."
-Physical Review Fluids (in progress).
+Physical Review Fluids (in progress)
 * Chao Jiang and Hui Li.
-"Searching a Unified Stress-strain Paradigm across the Flow- and Geometry-topology using Parameterized Tensorial Neural Network." (in progress).
+"Searching a Unified Stress-strain Paradigm across the Flow- and Geometry-topology using Parameterized Tensorial Neural Network." (in progress)
 * Chao Jiang and Hui Li.
-"On Risks of Machine Learining in Turbulence Modeling: A Physical Perspective." (in progress).
+"On Risks of Machine Learining in Turbulence Modeling: A Physical Perspective." (in progress)

 Also see an earlier version: